giaco91/GAN-codes/README.md

 ## DC-GAN regularized by a AAE (AAE-GAN)
 The file "aae_gan.py" is a vanilla implementation of a AAE regularized GAN.
 It is a mixture between
-1. a mode regularized GAN (MD-GAN), Tong Che et. al.
+1. Mode regularized GAN (MD-GAN), Tong Che et. al.
-2. a adversarial autoencoder (AAE),  Alireza Makhzani et. al.
+2. Adversarial Autoencoder (AAE),  Alireza Makhzani et. al.

 To the best of my knowledge the AAE-GAN in this form has not been proposed yet.